Check out our very own free mobile app.

 Wisconsin State Park System Admission fees

-A vehicle admission sticker is required on all motor vehicles stopping in state parks and recreation areas.
-Some state forest and trail parking areas also require a sticker.
-Buy your sticker either when you get to the park or in advance.
-You can buy either an annual sticker, for admission to all state parks and forests for the calendar year, or a daily sticker, valid only on the date of issue.
-If you have only a little time to visit, you can buy a one-hour sticker at most state parks and forests.
-Any vehicle licensed for road use that is towed or carried into a state park fee area is provided free admission.
+A vehicle admission sticker is required on all motor vehicles stopping in state park, forest, recreation area and trail parking areas.
+Buy your sticker when you get to the park or in advance.
+You can buy an annual sticker, for admission to all state parks and forests for the calendar year, or a daily sticker which is valid for the date of issue.
+The 2017 annual stickers are valid through Dec.
+31, 2017.

-**One-hour stickers are not available at all state parks or forests.
+**One-hour stickers are not available at all properties.

 If you have a motorcycle